LinuxForHealth/docs/source/tutorials/quickstart.rst

 Overview
 ========
-This tutorial shows you how to send a FHIR message to LinuxForHealth, using a mock FHIR patient resource and the LinuxForHealth Open API UI.
+This tutorial shows you how to send a FHIR message to LinuxForHealth connect, using a mock FHIR patient resource and the connect Open API UI.

 Prerequisites
 =============